 Spring Cleaning, Vegetarian Diet and Bamboo Preparation

-Ranging between a month before to a minimum of three days before the Nine Emperor Gods Festival, the temple’s members and devotees would begin their vegetarian diet where they would abstain from meat and animal-related products such as eggs and milk, in addition to certain types of vegetable such as onions and garlic.
-Participants involved in the rituals such as the palanquin-bearers are encouraged to adhere to stricter guidelines such as beginning their vegetarian diet one month prior to the festival as well as to abstain from all other vices.
-They also avoid sexual intercourse during this period.
+Ranging between a month before to a minimum of three days before the Nine Emperor Gods Festival, the temple’s members and devotees would begin their strict vegan diet.
+Participants involved in the rituals such as the palanquin-bearers are encouraged to adhere to a stricter vegan diet and regime of abstinence.

 For the Nine Emperor Gods devotees, going on a vegetarian diet is seen as an act of cleansing the body of impurities as the deities are believed to be shun away from impure entities and objects.
 In addition, devotees also undertake a cleansing of the mind and soul where they would avoid using vulgarities and abstain from any form of sexual acts and impure thoughts.
 Going on a vegetarian diet also serves an act of penance where the year’s wrongdoing are cleansed by eating clean.
 Thus, it is believed that only with a purified body, mind and soul that they are able to receive the blessings of the deities during the festival.

-Similarly, this act of the cleansing of sins, vices and uncleanliness is also translated on to the temple’s compound where a week before the festival begin, devotees would come together to conduct a thorough spring cleaning of the temple’s grounds.
-Similar to going vegetarian, the spring cleaning of the temple is to ensure that the temple ground is uncontaminated before the festival commences as the concept of purity is a central feature to the festival.
-A flurry of activity can be seen throughout the compound as every nock and cranny of the temple is thoroughly scrubbed, dusted, swept and hosed down with soap and water in preparation of the festival, including the inner chamber (内殿).
+Similarly, this act of the cleansing is also carried out on the temple’s premises.
+About a week before the festival begin, devotees would come together on a weekend to conduct a thorough spring cleaning of the temple’s grounds.
+Similar to going vegetarian, the spring cleaning of the temple is to ensure that the temple ground is uncontaminated before the festival commences as the concept of purity is a central feature of the festival.
+A flurry of activity can be seen throughout the compound as every nook and cranny of the temple is thoroughly dusted, swept, hosed down with soap and water, and scrubbed in preparation for the festival, including the inner chamber (内殿).

 The more inaccessible areas such as the roof of the altar are wiped clean by the younger and more agile male members of the temple whereas the female devotees, from the Fu Nu Zu diligently clean and wash the cooking utensils, cutleries and dining furniture.
 Other specialized tasks done during this spring cleaning include fixing the electronic circuits under the palanquins, to the cleaning of the kerosene lamps and the replacement of the names on the donors’ board.
 The entire process usually takes up the entire day and upon completion, the temple was adorned with banners, flags, and other items, most of which were coloured in yellow which signified the impending arrival of the Nine Emperor Gods.

 A tall but thin bamboo is selected and pruned about midway down, it is then placed inside the main hall of the temple, near the entrance of the inner chamber.
-In addition, the small branches of bamboo leaves which had been pruned are gathered and stored away for distribution to devotees during the festival as a symbolic representation of bringing home the blessings of the deities.
+In addition, the small branches of bamboo leaves which had been pruned are gathered and used to make flags, which can be invited home by the devotees during the festival, symbolizing the bringing home of the blessings of the deities.